 Summer camp is something every child should have the opportunity to experience!
 We've rounded up a list of special needs summer camps in New Jersey where children can take part in a variety of traditional summer camp activities, including sports, swimming, and arts and crafts, along with therapeutic activities, social skills training, and more.

 Harrington Park and Neptune Township

 This comprehensive day camp for kids age 5–17 has it all: academics, therapeutic activities, sports, and recreation.
 Throughout the day, staff members provide encouragement and guidance in using appropriate social skills, giving children the opportunity to experience in-the-moment learning that stays with them.
 They also offer parent and siblings groups.
 The camp has two locations, in Bergen County and Monmouth County.

-This six-week day camp serves kids ages 3–21 with developmental disabilities.
-Located at the ARC Family Center at Kohler School, Camp Star includes access to nearby Echo Lake Park.
-Activities include music, arts and crafts, adaptive physical education, swimming, nature exploration, and swimming.
-Camp Star also provides numerous group trips and field trips for the campers.
+This four-week day camp serves children ages 5–21 with special needs, and their siblings.
+Located at the ARC Family Center in Mountainside, Camp Star includes access to nearby Echo Lake Park.
+Activities include music, arts and crafts, adaptive physical education, swimming, nature exploration, swimming, and day trips.
+The new Little Tykes Camp serves children ages 2.5–5.